arthai-marketplace

 Q: What happens if my key is revoked?
 Skills stop working within 24 hours (when the cache expires).
 Contact productive@getarth.ai for a new key.

-Run /reload-plugins and restart Claude Code.
+Q: Skills aren’t showing after install Run /reload-plugins and restart Claude Code.

-Run npx arthai-activate ARTH-XXXX-XXXX-XXXX-XXXX in your terminal (not Claude Code).
+Q: “LICENSE REQUIRED” on every prompt Run npx arthai-activate ARTH-XXXX-XXXX-XXXX-XXXX in your terminal (not Claude Code).

 Q: How do I update the plugins (skills, agents, hooks) to the latest version?
-Remove the marketplace, clear cache, re-add, and reinstall:
+Easiest: turn on auto-updates once — run /plugin, open the Marketplaces tab, select arthai, choose Enable auto-update.
+Manual update:

-/plugin marketplace remove arthai-marketplace
+/plugin marketplace remove arthai

 rm -rf ~/.claude/plugins/cache/*arthai*